 Our region includes:

-- Six municipalities (Campaspe Shire, Central Goldfields Shire, City of Greater Bendigo, Loddon Shire, Macedon Ranges Shire, Mount Alexander Shire);
+- six municipalities (Campaspe Shire, Central Goldfields Shire, City of Greater Bendigo, Loddon Shire, Macedon Ranges Shire, Mount Alexander Shire);

-- A Gross Regional Product of $10.3 billion;
+- a Gross Regional Product of $11.6 billion

-- A population of 228,400;
+- a population of 252,500

-However, the Partnership is about much more than winning funding at Budget time.
+While Partnership projects have been supported in successive budgets our work is much more than winning funding at Budget time.